RAS-University/robotic-courses/docs/interfaces-for-HRI.md

   </div>
 </div>

 Data is environment-dependent.
-In the videos below, a successful example of training in different environments is shown.
-However, it doesn't always work like this.
+In the videos below, a successful example of training across different environments is shown.
+However, this is not always the case.
 The task here is to open the tray of a printer.
-This is an interesting task because static friction is present to some point.
-Then, it gives up and gets replaced by kinetic friction.
-The robot has to adapt to this and it is not aware of when the friction will give up.
-A 7 DOF robotic arm is trained to this task at EPFL.
-This has been transferred nicely to a robot that looks compeletely different, a humanoid, at AIST/JRL in Japan.
+This is an interesting task because static friction is present up to a certain point; then it gives way and is replaced by kinetic friction.
+The robot must adapt to this transition, and it is not aware of when the friction will give up.
+A 7-DOF robotic arm was trained for this task at EPFL.
+This training was successfully transferred to a completely different robot, a humanoid, at AIST/JRL in Japan.

 <div style="display: flex; justify-content: space-between; gap: 10px;">
   <div style="width: 48%;">